CoelhoNunes/Deep_Learning_Basics/README.md

-# 🌟 Journey into IoT & Sensor Data Analytics with Deep Learning 🌟
+# 🌟 Deep Learning -- AI 🌟

 Hello, world!
-I'm embarking on an exciting adventure into the realm of **Deep Learning**, focusing on the vast universe of **IoT and Sensor Data Analytics**.
+I'm embarking in the realm of **Deep Learning**, focusing on the vast universe of **IoT and Sensor Data Analytics**.
 This journey is all about discovery, innovation, and fun, and I'm thrilled to share my learning path with you.
 Let's dive into what I'm going to master in this vibrant course!

 ## 🚀 What I'm Going to Learn